 Sustainability is a key facet of wise decision-making.
 At Amrop, we are fully embarked on our own 'eternally unfinished learning process' - and on a quest for answers in the domain.
-We will continue to place wise decisionmaking - and sustainability - at the center of our explorations to unpack the true implications for 'Leaders For What's Next'.
+We will continue to place wise decision-making - and sustainability - at the center of our explorations to unpack the true implications for 'Leaders For What's Next'.

-Where do we go from here?
+In conclusion, where do we go from here?
 Given the wealth of insights and tools provided by this study, where to start?
 Our research team highlights two key avenues: coaching and mindfulness.

-The best coaches consolidate our strengths, asking questions we cannot immediately answer, questions that skillfully and positively confront us to take us to our core, and practising mindfulness.
+To the first, and as a passionate believer in coaching, I add that the best coaches consolidate our strengths, asking questions we cannot immediately answer, questions that skillfully and positively confront us to take us to our core.
+To the second, consider the business trip.
+The long-haul flight is often seen by senior executives as a drain on their energy and resources.
+Yet a flight represents a unique opportunity for mindfulness.
 Our study reveals that only a minority of leaders meditate or write.
-And yet both have a highly positive effect on decision-making.
+Both have a highly positive effect on decision-making- and both can be practiced in-flight as we look out on the ultimate helicopter view.
 It's time for wise decision-making to become increasingly integrated into our lives, at every opportunity, and at every moment.
 Not only as an aspiration, but as a fundamental part of what we do.

+José Leyún